ShahabTheAnalyst/SQL_covid_19_project/Readme.md

 #### b.
 Bottom 10 Countries

-To gain insights into the bottom 10 countries which has the lowest percentage of population infected with covid 19, I develped and excuted the following query
+To gain insights into the bottom 10 countries which has the lowest percentage of the population infected with covid 19, I developed and executed the following query

 ```sql
 SELECT